d4niee/NodeBot/README.md

 # Getting Started with NodeBot

-NodeBot is a mutlifunctional Discord Bot with a music Command to play music from Spotify, Soundcloud and Youtube in your discord voicechannel. <br>
+NodeBot is a mutlifunctional Discord Bot with a <br>music</br> Command to play music from Spotify, Soundcloud and Youtube in your discord voicechannel. <br>
 This bot was created with the node.js javascript framework and the discord.js API
 <br>see more: